Foss Mountain Management

 Prior to this, the path ran up an old stream bed in the middle of the fields along the road.
 It had become eroded, posing danger to hikers and needing rerouting or restoration at great cost.
 Trail building is expensive, and maintenance is needed often.
 Please stay on the trail, or step on rocks if you wander off to pick berries whenever possible!

 The Eaton Conservation Commission is in the planning stages of rerouting the section of trail that goes up the steeper slabs, just beyond where you come out of the woods.
-We will put the work out to bid, and hope to make changes in 2022.
 Financial assistance gratefully accepted!

 Foss Mountain's popularity is a challenge to trail health, and we do appreciate your consideration.